mollerhoj/mollerhoj.github.io/index.md

 About
 ----------------
 I have been programming since my early teenage years.
 I am interested in most of the topics in Computer Science: From Algorithms and Data Structures to Artificial Intelligence and Machine Learning.
-I enjoy teaching these topics, and have experience in public speaking and in explaining theoretical topics to laymen.
-I have academic experience most common (and semi-common) programming languages.
-I write clean, test driven and idiomatic code.
+I enjoy teaching and explaining these topics to laymen.
+I have academic experience with most common (and semi-common) programming languages.
+I write clean, test-driven, idiomatic code.
 I have proffesionel experience working with distributed, agile development teams, defining APIs, integrating third party services and refactoring monolithic systems.
 I have experience working for startup companies, as well as starting my own companies.

 My tools of choice as of early 2018 are: